TUDA-MUST/ChrisBox/README.md

 More details about ChrisBox are here to find: [About ChrisBox](#about-chrisbox).

+> [!IMPORTANT]
-> *IMPORTANT NOTE:* This document describes the features and assembly of ChrisBox and does not contain information on how to build or use ferroelectret sensors.
+> This document describes the features and assembly of ChrisBox and does not contain information on how to build or use ferroelectret sensors.

 ![Rendering of ChrisBox with display, battery and connected ferroelectret sensors.](/data/ChrisBox_rendering.png)